Shortbread Facts and Recipes: A Traditional Christmas Treat

 Breaking shortbread over a bride's head is another old tradition that's still followed in some parts of Scotland today.
 Another is to eat shortbread with cheese, especially during the new year clelebrations.

 January 6th is National Shortbread Day in the United States.
 Any day is a good day for eating shortbread, though!

 Early petticoat tails contained caraway seeds, which are generally left out of modern mixtures.
-However, today's shortbread is available with added fruits, nuts, spices, citrus zest and vanilla or other essences.
+Today's shortbread is available with added fruits, nuts, spices, citrus zest, and vanilla essence.
 The shortbread may also contain chocolate chips or be covered with chocolate.

 Shortbread with additions is very nice, but I also like the plain versions.
 The buttery flavour is sometimes more pronounced in these versions, assuming the maker has used butter instead of vegetable oil in their recipe.
 Shortbread made with vegetable oil isn't really shortbread!